andreyorst/grscheme/README.md

   - Except there is a heap, which is a global scope of our program where we store permanent identifiers as constants;
 - We can parallelize graph reduction at any point of the graph and compute several branches simultaneously.
+Though current implementation isn't suited for such feature.

 And this set of disadvantages:

 - We're more or less locked to pure functional model of evaluation;
-- We're locked to immutable data structures;
+- We're more or less locked to immutable data structures;
 - Side effects are possible only in nested expressions;
 - If we parallelize, we have to lock access to the data that we may change (well, as in any other language).